pvcraven/2020-scams/source/nigerian_prince/index.rst

 Tips
 ----
 Luckily today, most email services do a great job filtering out emails and sorting them into your spam folder.
-In situations where their algorithm may fail, here are some tips to remain safe:
+In situations where the algorithm may fail, here are some tips to remain safe:

 * Email is from an unknown source